Kothapalli (Haveli)

 Kothapalli (Haveli) (కొత్తపల్లి), or Kothapalli, is a Revenue Village and a semi-town in Kothapalli Mandal, Karimnagar district, Telangana, India.
 The village used to be in the Karimnagar mandal of the old Karimnagar district.
 Following the district reorganization of Telangana, it was included in the newly formed Kothapalli Mandal.
-Kothapalli was formed as a municipal corporation on August 2, 2018, as part of the Municipal Amendment Bill by the Government of Telangana.
+Kothapalli was formed as a municipal corporation on 2 August 2018, as part of the Municipal Amendment Bill by the Government of Telangana.

 Geography

 Kothapalli (Haveli) is situated on the northeastern portion of Kothapalli Mandal, near an artificial lake named "Kothapalli Ceruvu" (కొత్తపల్లి చెరువు).
-The village covers an area of 1606 hectacres of land, with the National Highway 563 running through the its southwestern edge.
+The village covers an area of 1606 hectares of land, with the National Highway 563 running through its southwestern edge.

 Demographics

 According to the 2011 Indian Census, the village has 2,821 households.
 Out of the 11,058 total population, 5,401 are males and 5,657 are females.
 The number of scheduled castes is 2,143 while the number of scheduled tribes is 118.
 Its census location code is 572308.